ntricarichi22/Fantasyfootball/docs/CFC-APP-STATUS.md

 ### League Historian
 Nick noticed issues with the historian section.
 Will be tackled in a separate session.
 Keeping the slp/flea/mfl admin ingestion routes around until then in case re-ingestion is needed.

-### AI Advisor — Pending Smoke Test
-The May 6 refactor changes how the advisor builds context: persona-aware grading now drives the chip color, and suggestions can include swap shapes for Architect partners.
-The Sonnet prose hasn't been spot-checked at scale against the new shape.
-Smoke testing is the next priority.

-Historical issues to watch for during smoke test (most should be addressed structurally now):
-- Prose contradicting the chip verdict
-- Suggesting wrong-team players (mine vs theirs)
-- Conflating position markets with `wants_more`
-- Filler language ("you're absolutely right")
-- Referencing already-completed picks

 ### Manual Override Drift
 Manual override values stored in `cfc_team_player_value_overrides` are absolute dollar amounts that don't update when league values change.
 By design — overrides represent the user's stable signal ("what would I trade this player for").
 However, the UI does not currently surface when an override has drifted significantly from the auto-calculated value.
 Slated for future session.